Licence Raj: Fall of the Licence Raj

-Consequences of the fall of License Raj
+Consequences of the fall of Licence Raj

-The fall of the License Raj and the implementation of economic liberalization policies may have contributed to increased regional inequality in India.
+The fall of the Licence Raj and the implementation of economic liberalisation policies have contributed to increased regional inequality in India.
 Some experts argue that these policies benefited certain regions of the country, such as the major cities and industrial centers, at the expense of others, leading to a widening gap between rural and urban areas.

-It may have contributed to mass migration from rural areas to cities, as people sought to take advantage of new economic opportunities and improved living standards in urban areas.
-This mass migration can place a burden on cities, as they may struggle to accommodate the influx of new residents and provide them with adequate housing, education, and other basic services.Slums in India are a common sight in many cities and are often found in areas that are vulnerable to flooding or other natural disasters.
-They are often home to marginalized communities, including migrant workers, informal sector workers, and other groups that may be excluded from mainstream society.
+It has contributed to mass migration from rural areas to cities, as people sought to take advantage of new economic opportunities and improved living standards in urban areas.
+This mass migration can place a burden on cities, as they may struggle to accommodate the influx of new residents and provide them with adequate housing, education, and other basic services.
+Slums in India are a common sight in many cities and are often found in areas that are vulnerable to flooding or other natural disasters.
+They are often home to marginalised communities, including migrant workers, informal sector workers, and other groups that may be excluded from mainstream society.

 The scaling back of public sector enterprises may also have led to a reduction in the ability of the government to direct investment and resources towards priority areas and to protect the interests of workers, minorities and other stakeholders.